msuppo/GettingCleaningData2015-CourseProject/CodeBook.md

 There are 5 parts and the preparation:

-0.0.
-Read data from the files into the variables
+Preparation: Read data from the files into the variables
-0.1.
-Read the Activity files, values of Varible Activity consist of data from “Y_train.txt” and “Y_test.txt” 0.2.
-Read the Subject files, values of Varible Subject consist of data from “subject_train.txt” and subject_test.txt" 0.3.
-Read Features files, values of Varibles Features consist of data from “X_train.txt” and “X_test.txt” 1.0.
-Merges the training and the test sets to create one data set 1.1.
-Concatenate the data tables by rows
+     - Read the Activity files, values of Varible Activity consist of data from “Y_train.txt” and “Y_test.txt”
+     - Read the Subject files, values of Varible Subject consist of data from “subject_train.txt” and subject_test.txt"
-1.2.
-Set names to variables, Names of Varibles Features come from “features.txt” 1.3.
-Merge columns to get the data frame Data for all data 2.0.
-Extracts only the measurements on the mean and standard deviation for each measurement 2.1.
-Subset Name of Features by measurements on the mean and standard deviation 2.2.
-Subset the data frame Data by seleted names of Features 3.0.
-Uses descriptive activity names to name the activities in the data set 3.1.
-Read descriptive activity names from “activity_labels.txt” 3.2. factorize Variale activity in the data frame Data using descriptive activity names 4.0.
-Appropriately labels the data set with descriptive variable names 4.1.
-In the former part, variables Activity and Subject and names of the activities have been labelled using descriptive names.
+     - Read Features files, values of Varibles Features consist of data from “X_train.txt” and “X_test.txt”

+1. Merges the training and the test sets to create one data set
+     - Concatenate the data tables by rows
+     - Set names to variables, Names of Varibles Features come from “features.txt”
+     - Merge columns to get the data frame Data for all data
+2. Extracts only the measurements on the mean and standard deviation for each measurement
+     - Subset Name of Features by measurements on the mean and standard deviation
+     - Subset the data frame Data by seleted names of Features
+3. Uses descriptive activity names to name the activities in the data set
+     - Read descriptive activity names from “activity_labels.txt”
+     - Factorize Variale activity in the data frame Data using descriptive activity names
+4. Appropriately labels the data set with descriptive variable names
-4.2.
-In this part, Names of Features will labelled using descriptive variable names.
+     - In the former part, variables Activity and Subject and names of the activities have been labelled using descriptive names.
-     prefix t is replaced by time
-     prefix f is replaced by frequency
+     - In this part, Names of Features will labelled using descriptive variable names. prefix t is replaced by time prefix f is replaced by frequency
      Acc is replaced by Accelerometer
      Gyro is replaced by Gyroscope
      Mag is replaced by Magnitude
      BodyBody is replaced by Body
-5.0.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-5.1.
-Aggregate the Data for Activity and each Subject, using Mean 5.2.
-Write the table into a file
+     - Aggregate the Data for Activity and each Subject, using Mean
+     - Write the table into a file

 ## Tidydata.txt